vickprat/Photos-Viewer/README.md

 No xibs or storyboards are used to create UI.

 # Testing
-Lots of tests have been added to increase the code coverage.
+Tests have been added to increase the code coverage and the current code coverage is 20%.

+# What's next
+1. Better UI by adding some cool animations.
+2. More details can be shown on the photo details screen.
+3. UI tests and other unit tests should be added to increase the test coverage.